-On March 25, Belarusians celebrate Freedom Day – the day the Belarusian Democratic Republic first declared its independence and adopted a white-red-white flag in 1918.
-Although the regime banned this holiday, Belarusian citizens home and abroad remember and honor this historical milestone.
+On March 25, Belarusians celebrate Freedom Day – a day the Belarusian Democratic Republic first declared independence and adopted a white-red-white flag in 1918.
+Although the regime banned this holiday, Belarusian citizens in Belarus and abroad remember and honor this milestone.

 In Minsk, 75-year-old Nina Bahinskaya, a famous opposition activist, held a solitary picket in Minsk downtown with a self-made white-red-white flag.
 After having been arrested countless times in the past decades, she keeps protesting all the same.
 There was also a traditional women’s walk in Minsk, this time with blue and yellow umbrellas.
-There were also numerous anonymous flash protests, photos of which spread on social media, and fireworks at night.
+There were also numerous anonymous flash protests, whose photos circulated on social media, and fireworks at night.
 New stickers and graffiti appeared everywhere in the capital.